dmontaner/mirbaseID/README.md

 mirbaseID
 =========

-An R library to convert identifiers between different versions of [miRBase][mirbase-site].
+An R library to convert between different versions of [miRBase][mirbase-site] identifiers.